About DC QBR

 All Cops Are Bastards

-If you’re a cop, you think ‘not all cops’, or you voted for Salah Czapary, kindly stay the fuck home.
+If you’re a cop or you think ‘not all cops’, kindly stay the fuck home.
 Queer liberation cannot coexist with state violence.

 No bars, just handlebars